-This is a chance for any 5th graders who are interested to form their own team of 3-5 students, then read a selection of excellent books from a variety of genres.
-The program will culminate in a trivia battle at the Chippewa Valley High School gymnasium on Sunday, March 3, 2019 at 2pm where all teams will gather and answer questions about the books.
-This program is designed for 5th graders only.
+5th graders will form their own team of 1-5 students then read a selection of excellent books from a variety of genres.
+On Sunday, March 7, 2021 at 2pm the Battle will commence virtually via a Zoom meet and all teams will gather and answer questions about the books using a Google Sheet through a link that will be provided to each team ahead of the Battle.
+This program is for 5th graders only.

 Please see the links to additional documents for more information: